Moiz-tech-beep/Internship/README.md

 My name is Moiz-ur-Rehman, and I am currently an intern at DevelopersHub Corporation.
 I have successfully completed all the tasks that were assigned to me during my internship.
-The final submission includes all required files, reports, and documentation.
+The final submission includes all required files, reports, and documentation which concludes my internship of 6 weeks.

 # Internship Project